-Is the end of the universe the beginning?
+The end of the universe loops to the beginning

-1/ We can see where we are today as a universe full of galactic discs evidencing impacts.2/ It is hard to deny that there is a giant "galactic consolidation star", or "galaxy star", a giant "black hole" at the centers of most galaxies.3/ It is also hard to deny that all stars in all galaxies will eventually spin down into the galactic consolidation star they orbit, given enough time
+1/ We can see where we are today as a universe full of galactic discs, suggesting impacts between galaxy scale objects.

+2/ It is hard to deny that there is a giant "galactic consolidation star", or "galaxy star", a giant "black hole" at the centers of most galaxies.

-4/ So we can see where the galaxy has been, and where it is heading - towards eventual consolidation as a giant black galaxy star.
-Then these seem to be colliding in pairs and exploding and producing orbital discs.
+3/ It is also hard to deny that all stars in all galaxies will eventually spin down into the galactic consolidation star they orbit, given enough time 4/ So we can see where the galaxy has been, and where it is heading - towards eventual consolidation as a giant black galaxy-star.
+The part that is conjecture is that these galaxy-stars seem to be colliding in pairs, and exploding and producing the familiar form of the galactic disc we see everywhere in the Universe.
+It isn't much that is conjecture.